Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/client-anticipation.md

 If you want to implement a full client-side prediction model in your game, the global OnReanticipate callback is likely the ideal place to incorporate your rollback and replay logic.
 The details of implementing this, however, are left as an exercise for the user; implementing a full, production-ready prediction loop is a complex topic and recommended for advanced users only.

 :::

-## StaleDataHandling

-Normally, in a full client prediction system, when new data arrives from the server, any inputs or other events that would have caused an anticipation to occur would be reprocessed, avoiding flickering if the server has not applied a requested update yet.
-Because Netcode for GameObjects does not have such a full client prediction system, Anticipation is potentially prone to flickering - for example, if Alice changes a value from 0 to 1 and then Bob changes it from 0 to 2, the server will receive Alice's request first and replicate that to Bob, resulting in Bob's value changing to 2 briefly, before the server receives Bob's request and changes the value to 1, which then updates Bob's value and changes it back to 1.
-With anticipation, this results in Bob setting the value to 1 (which is reflected immediately via anticipation), and then seeing it briefly flicker to 2 before changing back to 1.

-To address this, Netcode for GameObjects's client anticipation includes a feature called `StaleDataHandling`.
-Stale data is determined based on assumptions about causation - it assumes that when you make an anticipation on the client side based on player input, that at the same time, you will be sending an RPC to the server requesting it to make the same change.
-It uses a continuously incrementing `AnticipationCounter` to track when the server has received and responded to the batch of requests that was sent on the same frame as the variable was anticipated.
-If an update for a variable arrives before the server has processed that message, the anticipation system regards that data as being "stale".

-There are two ways you can respond to stale data, which are determined by the `StaleDataHandling` value on each `AnticipatedNetworkVariable` and `AnticipatedNetworkTransform`:

-- If `StaleDataHandling` is set to `StaleDataHandling.Ignore`, stale data will not roll back the value of the variable or transform to the server value and will not trigger the `OnReanticipate` event. `ShouldReanticipate` will remain false in the event something else triggers the callback.
-The authoritative value will still be updated, however, and for `AnticipatedNetworkVariable`, the `OnAuthoritativeValueUpdated` callback will still be called.
-- If `StaleDataHandling` is set to `StaleDataHandling.Reanticipate`, stale data will be treated the same way as any other server data updates.
-The value will be rolled back, `ShouldReanticipate` will be set to true, and the `OnReanticipate` event will be fired.

 ## Smoothing